-Required Text: Atholl Anderson, Judith Binney, and Aroha Harris, Tangata Whenua: A History (Bridget Williams Books, 2015, 1st edition)
+Selected Readings from: Atholl Anderson, Judith Binney, and Aroha Harris, Tangata Whenua: A History (Bridget Williams Books, 2015, 1st edition) and other texts

 Andrew Fisher (email@example.com)

 *A $75 application fee applies.
-Please note that the application and deposit fees are non-refundable.
+Please note that the deposit fees are non-refundable.

 Application fee information:

 The application fee ($75) is due by the deadline and should be paid online at the GEO Marketplace Store.

 Whoever is making the payment will need student 93#, email, and phone number.
 The application fee is refundable in the event that you are not accepted into the program or the program is canceled by W&M.

 Includes: Excursions, accommodations, in country transportation, all meals, course fees, international health insurance.